MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/iot/iot-lcs-setup.md

 # required metadata

 title: Install the IoT Intelligence add-in in LCS
-description: This topic describes how to install the IoT Intelligence add-in in LCS.
+description: This topic explains how to install the IoT Intelligence add-in in Microsoft Dynamics Lifecycle Services (LCS).
 author: robinarh
 manager: AnnBe
 ms.date: 08/16/2019